shakahl/slimHTTP/docs/index.rst

 **slimHTTP** is a simple, minimal and flexible HTTP server.
 It supports modules for parsing WebSocket [1]_ traffic as well as REST api routes.

-Some of the features of pyglet are:
+Some of the features of slimHTTP are:

 * **No external dependencies or installation requirements.** Runs without any external requirements or installation processes.